adamcarrier/Newport-News-Open-Police-Data/README.md

 * `cron-job.R`: This R script automates the jobs.
 You must change the `repo` variable to point to your repo directory.
 * `cronScript`: This bash shell script will call the `cron-job.R` R script to run the jobs.
 It then pushes the updated `index.html` Leaflet plot to your fork of this repo.
 I call this script daily, as you'd guess, via `cron` on my Mac.

+**Just one caveat...**

+Before running the Leaflet plot via R on a command-line, I suggest you also install [Pandoc](https://pandoc.org/installing.html).
+On a Mac, you'd need to do this via [Homebrew](https://brew.sh/).
+Pandoc is responsible for combining and encoding all the Leaflet HTML and JavaScript assets into the single 'index.html' file.
+Pandoc is included with [RStudio](https://www.rstudio.com/)'s binaries and runs automatically via the GUI, but it's unavailable if you're running R headless.

+If you don't install [Pandoc](https://pandoc.org/installing.html), you'll still get the 'index.html' file, but you'll also get a subfolder folder in the repo with all the assets needed to run Leaflet--it's quite a lot of files.

 Public Data Sets
 ================